 - All baits must be kept fresh and moist.
 It is recommended that you change the recipe/product occasionally (from jelly to sugar, for example) in your homemade formula) so the ants continue to visit your bait trap with enthusiasm.

-- The concentration of boric acid must be LOW (under 1%) (see 2 studies* on concentration above);
+- The concentration of boric acid must be VERY LOW (under 1%) (see 2 studies* on concentration above);

 - a very scant 1/8 teaspoon boric acid (available at drug stores) or 20 Mule Team Borax (grocery stores)